-What is a Violation of Probation?
+What is a Violation of Probation in Florida?

 If while on probation, a Defendant violates the terms of his probation, the probation officer will sign an affidavit stating that the Defendant has violated his probation and requesting that the Judge issue an arrest warrant for the Defendant.